kevinmwangi/Test-module/README.md

 The main logic is the main.js file

-# To instanciate the app:
+# To instantiate the app:

 ```javascript